 Search Terms In Short

 We are all using search terms to find something specific or describe a topic that we want to get information about.
-Today, we’ve talked about them and explained their importance for search engines to crawl and index webpages in their results.
+Today, we’ve discussed “What are search terms?” and explained their importance for search engines to crawl and index web pages in their results.
+So, shortly, use SEO search terms for better ranking.
 Before we finish our guide, let’s not forget one more pretty important thing; a search query is not the same as a keyword.
 To sum up, the difference is based on who uses the word.
 It’s that easy!